arbp97/clean-architecture-api/README.md

 3. In project root run docker <code>docker compose up -d</code> to build the containers.

-4. Navigate to Common/Onboarding.Infrastructure and run:
+4. Navigate to Common/Onboarding.Infrastructure and run: <br>
    <code>dotnet ef database update --startup-project ../../Apps/Onboarding.API/Onboarding.API.csproj</code>.

 5. Open your browser and go to localhost:8080/, you should see the API Swagger Docs.